FAQ

 Par

-Number of strokes that a player may ideally need for a hole (or for a course).
-On a course, there are par-3, par-4, and par-5 holes that may take three, four, or five strokes to complete.
-The par of a hole is determined by its length.
+The number of strokes a player should ideally need for a hole (or for a course).
+There are par 3, par 4 and par 5 holes on a course, for which you may need three, four or five strokes.
+The par of a hole depends on its length.

 Pin

-A stick to which the flag is attached that indicates the position of the hole on the green.
+A stick to which the flag is attached, which indicates the position of the hole on the green.
 English term for flag.

 Pitch